Derrick Green: Sepultura

 Green was approached in 1997 by A&R rep Mike Gitter from Roadrunner Records.
 He told him that Sepultura frontman Max Cavalera had left the band in 1996 and they were searching for a new vocalist.
 He suggested Green try out for the position.
 Sepultura had recorded one song with no vocals to see what people all around the world could come up with.
 Green got a hold of the tape from Gitter and he recorded his idea for the song "Choke" and sent it to Brazil.
 A month later he received a phone call from Sepultura's drummer, Igor Cavalera.
 He was then asked to fly down to São Paulo, Brazil to meet everyone and audition for the position.
 Green flew out a week later and met everyone and auditioned for two weeks.
 Green was asked to come back to Brazil to start recording his first album, Against, with Sepultura.

 Most of Against was written before Green entered the band.
 Against was released in 1998 and the group set out on a world tour.
 Green moved from New York and decided to live in Amsterdam while on a promo tour.
 The album was critically and commercially less successful than previous Sepultura albums, as many fans were still coming to terms with the absence of Max Cavalera from the band.
 AllMusic gave the album 3 stars out of 5, and gave an optimistic note of the band's future by stating that "there are enough flashes of the old Sepultura brilliance to suggest that great things are still to come".

 Nation would be the first album that Green would take part in the writing process for, from beginning to end.
 He decided to move to São Paulo to be closer to the group and work on the new material.
 Nation, the band's eighth album with Roadrunner Records, was released in 2001 and sold poorly.
-Allmusic.com gave the album 3 stars out of 5 and said, "As Green scrapes the lining of his vocal chords through the brash, impassioned tracks, he's singing about more than just 'one tribe, Sepulnation'; he's suggesting something bigger, something worth shouting about and fighting for".
+AllMusic gave the album 3 stars out of 5 and said, "As Green scrapes the lining of his vocal chords through the brash, impassioned tracks, he's singing about more than just 'one tribe, Sepulnation'; he's suggesting something bigger, something worth shouting about and fighting for".
 In an interview, Derrick said about the album that "every song will be related to the idea of building this idea of a positive nation.
 We will have our own flag, our own anthem, our own army".

 Nation was the group's last studio album with Roadrunner Records, as their contract ran out.
 The contract had an option for one more album but the group felt the label was not supportive enough.
 A recording of Max Cavalera's last live show with Sepultura, titled Under a Pale Grey Sky, was released in 2002 by Roadrunner Records, against the wishes of the band.